ybivanov/QA-and-Automation-101/Application/1-Login-Form/README.md

 `Helo and welcome to Hack Bulgaria!
 Click _here_ to confirm your emeil address.`
 - Log in is possible with username and password or through the social networks.

-You have 10 minutes to write down a list of all login form test cases you can think of.
+## Write down a list of all login form test cases you can think of.

-Hint - think about all form components and how could they be tested.
+**Hint - think about all form components and how could they be tested.**